azat-co/aws-intro/labs/02-hello-world.md

 Now you need to test if the Node servers will be run on the startup coming from a stop or reboot.
 Go to web console and stop the instance.

-Wait a few moment and see that Hello World is inaccessible from the public URL plus port number.
+Wait for a moment and see that Hello World is inaccessible from the public URL plus port number.

 Start the same instance again and copy the new public URL.
 Add port 3000 and navigate to the address.
 Make sure you can see Hello World again.

-More over, SSH to the EC2 instance and find the node process by
+Moreover, SSH to the EC2 instance and find the node process by

 ```
 ps aux | grep node